General Institutional Information

 Job-Placement Rates for Graduates

-A City Tech survey of graduates in the class of 2016-17 suggests that 97.5% were either employed or pursuing additional education six months after graduation.
+Continuing Education: A City Tech survey of graduates in the class of 2023 suggests that 73% of students plan to continue education.

 Other Important Information